Stripey

 The stripey (Microcanthus strigatus), also known as the footballer or convict fish, is a species of ray-finned fish, a sea chub from the subfamily Microcanthinae which is part of the family Kyphosidae.
 It is native to the Pacific Ocean where it has a wide range.
 This species may be found in the aquarium trade.
-It is the only known member of its genus.

 Taxonomy

 The stripey was first formally described as Chaetodon strigatus in 1831 by the French zoologist Georges Cuvier with the type locality given as Nagasaki.
-It is the only species in the genus Microcanthus which was named by the English zoologist William John Swainson in 1839.
-Some authorities have suggested that there may be as many of three species within the taxon currently knows as Microcanthus strigatus but this not widely accepted.
+It was previously regarded as the only species in the genus Microcanthus, but as of 2020, a second species has been recognized.

 Description

 The stripey has a deep, compressed body which has a rounded back, it has a distinctive pattern of oblique black and yellow, sometimes white, stripes.
 The stripes extend onto the dorsal and anal fins, and there is a black stripe which runs from the forehead to just to the rear of the eye.
 The maximum total length is 16 cm.